zhullyb/monyhar/monyhar/docs/fuchsia/sdk_updates.md

 might be useful too.

-Another useful command, if the SDK was pulled by `cipd` (which it is in Chromium-related projects like Crashpad, instead of directly pulling the .tar.gz), is:
+Another useful command, if the SDK was pulled by `cipd` (which it is in Monyhar-related projects like Crashpad, instead of directly pulling the .tar.gz), is:

 `cipd describe fuchsia/sdk/linux-amd64 -version <CIPD_HASH_HERE>`